 Some screeners aggregate insider ownership data across markets.
 Coverage varies significantly — US data is comprehensive via SEC filings; European data depends on whether the screener processes national regulatory disclosures.

-ScreenerHero includes management/insider ownership data where publicly disclosed for European equities, allowing ownership percentage to be used as a filter alongside fundamental ratios.
+ScreenerHero includes management/insider ownership data where publicly disclosed for European equities, so you can screen for this directly in ScreenerHero's screener alongside fundamental ratios.

 Screening for insider ownership alongside fundamentals